-When a visitor visits your Unbounce landing page, and subsequently visits your conversion page, the script will look for the Unbounce visitor cookie, and if it finds one, will make a tracking request back to the Unbounce servers.
+When a visitor lands on the conversion confirmation page, the script will look for the Unbounce visitor cookie, and if it finds one, will make a tracking request back to the Unbounce servers.

-No, just adding the script to your conversion page is enough.
+Nope!
+Just adding the script to your conversion page is enough.